sumanchapai/nvim-toggle-theme/README.md

 ### Known Issues

-1. If you're ha1e another colorscheme installed like: tokyonight and you want to pass its theme as option to `nvim-toggle-theme`, you'll have to provided the full name like: `tokyonight-dark` or `tokyonight-day` instead of just `tokyonight`.
+1. If you're have another colorscheme installed like: tokyonight and you want to pass its theme as option to `nvim-toggle-theme`, you'll have to provided the full name like: `tokyonight-dark` or `tokyonight-day` instead of just `tokyonight`.
 The latter exhibits unknown behavior.